5 Red Flags of an Over‑Complex Portfolio

 4. Lack of Transparency

-Investments that are difficult to understand or track, making it hard to assess actual risk exposure.
+Investments that are difficult to understand or monitor, making it hard to know your real risk.

 5. Unclear Strategy

-A mishmash of active and passive funds with no cohesive plan or clear rationale.
+A mix of active and passive funds thrown together with no clear plan or direction.